elachtara/pathogen_phylogeny/README.md

 - Proportion of target plant species that developed disease symptoms after inoculation with fungal pathogens from source plant species

-- Host geographical range overlap index ?
+- Host geographical range overlap index?

 - regressed $\beta_j$ against host relatedness and one of the two measures of geographical overlap.

 - construct super tree to get host relatedness?